nessarus/NgramAnalyser/README.md

   Manage an AddressBook of Person contacts

 Project 2: N-gram Analyser
   This program analyses the frequency with which distinct n-grams, of length n, appear in an input string.
+  The program is a set of classes interacting with each other.
+For the uses cases see the ProjectTest class.